 - Evaluation by department committee

 In each department, the Promotion and Tenure Committee will provide input in the review of all faculty members for tenure and/or promotion.
 In addition to eligible department faculty members, two tenured graduate faculty members from outside the college shall be included on the department committee.
 They should hold appropriate credentials tenured and at least associate rank.
 Appointments of non-departmental members will be made by the department chairperson with suggestions from department members.
 No members of the departmental committee may serve on the college committee.
 Members of the department Promotion and Tenure Committee will examine the submitted dossiers and cast individual ballots (separate notes for promotion and for tenure).

 - Evaluation by the department chairperson

 The Department Chairperson (or designee) and a witness will count the ballots submitted by the department promotion and tenure committee.
-The certified count of the ballots will be recorded on the Statement of Ballot Count and the applicant's Ballot Summary Form by the department chair who then adds his/her recommendation to the form.
+The certified count of the ballots will be recorded on the Statement of Ballot Count and the applicant's Ballot Summary Form by the department chairperson who then adds his/her recommendation to the form.
 The Chairperson also develops a letter of recommendation, adds it to the dossier, and forwards the completed electronic dossier to the Dean.
 The recommendation of the Department Chairperson will be provided to the candidate at the time the dossier is forwarded to the Dean.

 - Submission to the Dean

 In transmitting a recommendation to the Dean, a Department Chairperson must, for each candidate, include the Ballot Summary Form that includes the vote of the appropriate faculty promotion/tenure committee and the chairperson's recommendation, the Statement of Ballot Count, the unsigned committee ballot/evaluation forms and, separately, committee comments.
 If not on file in the Dean's Office, one (only) copy of the academic unit's promotion and tenure policy will also be forwarded to the Dean.

 At this point, faculty members may request in writing that their dossiers be withdrawn from further consideration, in which case the dossiers will not be forwarded.